-The Straight Key Century Club (SKCC) is the fastest growing group of mechanical-key CW operators in the world.
-First organized in January 2006, our club has grown rapidly to include thousands of licensed amateur-radio operators from all corners of the globe.
+The Straight Key Century Club is the most active group of mechanical-key Morse code radiotelegraph operators in the world.
+Founded in January 2006, we have thousands of members around the globe.

 Here's how it works:

 -- Apply for free membership.
 (Open to licensed amateur radio operators

 -- Make HF radio contacts using any of the three early original types of manual telegraph keys: Straight Key, Bug and Cootie.

 -- Gain on-air experience in sending and receiving by swapping numbers with other members; enter Club sponsored sprints, contests and special events; rag chew; earn activity & achievement awards; access our online resources, newsletter, forums and chat.

 Please see the description of mechanical key types and participation guidelines here.

 To receive an SKCC number, click on the Join SKCC link at left.
 If you are helping someone who wants to join but doesn't use email, you can download a snail-mail application here.

 VE0 - Stations at sea

 VE8 - Northwest Territories